'I Don't Know What Else Could've Been Done': MDPD Director Juan Perez On Deadly Shootout, 13 Officers On Administrative Leave

 “I would also want to move up.
 Why?
 Because I would want to get between the civilians and the two perpetrators.
 The two violent felons that are continuing to shoot at least enforcement.
 I want to put myself on the front lines.
 The officers did come up and in that process, from what I understand, one of the subjects shot at officers and that prompted the shootout at that scene,” he explained.
 “I don’t know what anything else could’ve been done, right now.
 At the end of this investigation, at the end of our debriefings and piecing this together and critiquing, which we do after any critical incident, we may find opportunities to improve on how we respond to situations.”

-Director Perez described the ending as the worst case scenario.
+Director Perez described the ending as the worst-case scenario.

+“We are going to look at this incident and self-critique it and to see what could’ve been done differently.
+Obviously, the results weren’t ideal,” he said.

 As the FBI investigates the gunmen, the FDLE is investigating the actual shootout involving officers.